mbwong/mbwong.github.com/_posts/2012-05-29-why-harvard.md

 One complaint you often hear about Harvard is that the professors don't care about the undergraduates.
 While I can see why such a complaint exists, I think it misses the mark.
 During my time at Harvard, I have met many professors who care very deeply about undergraduate education.
 For one of my physics seminar, I had 30 minutes one-on-one feedback sessions with my professor after each of my class presentations.
 When I spent a summer working in Prof. Hoffman's lab, I met with her every day to discuss my work.

-Of course, you will not always be able to easily make an appointment with any professor, because some are literally too busy saving the world.
+No, you will not always be able to easily make an appointment with any professor, because some are literally too busy saving the world.
 Whether you find yourself getting to know your professors depends on many things: your department, your personality, the effort you make, whether you take the right kind of classes, and your luck.
 But the truth is that you'll have plenty of opportunities to get to know your professors.
 Many professors are eager to teach you things.
 You just have to meet them half way by actively planning and also putting in some effort.

 The reason why people might think that professors don't care about undergraduates is because the advising system at Harvard leaves much to be desired.
 The college administration often feels like a gigantic bureaucracy that is too inhuman to deal with.
 Your concerns are easily lost within this bureaucracy.
 As a freshman, you will hear all sorts of terse general advice, but few adults will actually take the time to get to know you and cater their advice to you.
 Most adults just tell you to do the things that works for themselves, instead of walking through how you should think about life and career as you grow and learn.
 If you're a person not so sure about your direction, Harvard's advising system won't help you much.